Facebook’s recurring nightmare: Helping muddy up elections

 MENLO PARK, Calif.
-(AP) — Facebook has a problem it just can’t kick: People keep exploiting it in ways that could sway elections and even undermine democracy.
+(AP) — Facebook has a problem it just can’t kick: People keep exploiting it in ways that could sway elections, and in the worst cases even undermine democracy.

-News reports that Facebook let the Trump-affiliated data mining firm Cambridge Analytica abscond with data from tens of millions of users mark the third time in roughly a year the company may have been outfoxed by crafty outsiders.
+News reports that Facebook let the Trump-affiliated data mining firm Cambridge Analytica abscond with data from tens of millions of users mark the third time in roughly a year the company appears to have been outfoxed by crafty outsiders in this way.

 Before the Cambridge imbroglio, there were Russian agents running election-related propaganda campaigns through targeted ads and fake political events.
 And before the Russians took center stage, there were purveyors of fake news who spread false stories to rile up hyperpartisan audiences and profit from the resulting ad revenue.

-In all three cases, Facebook initially downplayed the risks posed by these activities.
+In the previous cases, Facebook initially downplayed the risks posed by these activities.
 It only seriously grappled with fake news and Russian influence after sustained criticism from users, experts and politicians.

-Each new threat has also raised the same enduring questions about Facebook’s conflicting priorities — to protect its users, but also to ensure that it can exploit their personal details to fuel its hugely lucrative, and precisely targeted, advertising business.
+In the case of Cambridge, Facebook says the main problem involved the transfer of data to a third party — not its collection in the first place.

 Most Read Business Stories